dolittle/platform-api/README.md

 `platform-api` is a project to automate the [Dolittle Platform](https://dolittle.io/docs/platform/).

-It is built from 2 main CLI tools:
+It is built from 3 main CLI tools:

-- `microservice` is a CLI tool that builds JSON files from our cluster.
+- `api` is a CLI tool that builds JSON files from our cluster.
 It's also a server, that handles k8s resources (get, create, etc).
-It lives in `cmd/microservice`.
+It lives in `cmd/api`.

 - `rawdatalog` is a:
     - code entry point into the raw-data-log
     - sharing code
     - lives in `cmd/rawdatalog`

+- `tools` is a collection of different commands to help us manage the platform.
+It lives in `cmd/tools`.

 # Setup